isomerpages/moe-spectrasec/_i-am-a/Parent/Sexuality Education.md

 family support.
 The teaching and learning of SEd is based on respect for the values and beliefs of the different ethnic and religious communities in Singapore on sexuality issues.</p>
-<p>2.&nbsp; &nbsp; &nbsp;The goals of Sexuality Education are to:</p>
+<p>2.&nbsp; &nbsp; &nbsp;The <strong>Goals of Sexuality Education</strong> are
+to:</p>
 <ul>
 <li>
-<p>To help students make wise, responsible, and informed decisions through
-the provision of accurate, current, and age-appropriate&nbsp;knowledge&nbsp;on human sexuality and the consequences of sexual activity;</p>
+<p>Support students in managing their physiological, social and emotional
+changes as they grow up and develop safe and healthy relationships.</p>
 </li>
 <li>
-<p>To help students know themselves and build healthy and rewarding relationships
-through the acquisition of&nbsp;social and emotional skills&nbsp;of self-awareness, management of their thoughts, feelings, and behaviours, development of empathy for others, possession of effective communication, problem-solving, and decision-making skills; and</p>
+<p>Guide students to make wise, informed and responsible decisions on sexuality
+matters.</p>
 </li>
 <li>
-<p>To help students develop a moral compass, and respect for themselves and
+<p>Help students develop a moral compass and respect for themselves and others
-for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of&nbsp;positive mainstream values and attitudes&nbsp;about sexuality.</p>
+by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</p>
+<p></p>
 </li>
 </ul>
 <p>3.&nbsp; &nbsp; &nbsp;The key messages of Sexuality Education are:</p>